 Paper bag popcorn, people!
 The easiest and least expensive way to make popcorn is to microwave it in paper bag.
 No fancy popcorn machine, no popcorn popping pots, no stove top, zero mess.
 Just popcorn kernels, a paper bag, and a microwave.

 Now let me pop the big question: have you ever recycled your leftover microwave popcorn bags?
 I cringe to think how much of this product graces our landfills, all in the name of snack food.
 But no fear, by switching your home movie snacking habit using this frugal trick, you can compost or recycle your used brown paper bags and create no waste.
-See How To Compost for help.

 Speaking of waist, do you know how many calories are contained in those popcorn flavor packets?
 What about the ingredients?
 Here’s the ingredient list from a package of Act II popcorn.